Printing Terms

 Cotton Paper

-with a minimum cotton fiber content of 25%, and a maxi- mum fiber content of 100%.
+Paper made with a minimum cotton fiber content of 25% and a maximum fiber content of 100%.
 When fiber other than cotton is used, the balance comes from wood pulp.
 Cotton pulp is made from rags or clippings from textile mills, raw cotton, and cotton linters.
 Cotton papers are primarily used as writing papers.

 Cover Paper

-heavier, generally stiffer paper commonly used for book covers, folders, greeting cards, business cards, and brochures.
+Heavier, generally stiffer paper commonly used for book covers, folders, greeting cards, business cards, and brochures.
 Uncoated cover papers generally match the color and finish of corresponding text papers.
-The basic size of cover stock is 20″x26″.
+The basic size of cover stock is 20 in x 26 in.
 See also basic size, text paper.

 Curl